-- In the NetBackup Administration Console, expand Security Management > Security Events. - 2 In the details pane, click the Audit Events tab. - 3 On the Audit Events tab, click the Show Status link.
-The Status of Selected Audit Categories pop-up screen is displayed with the following information:

-Category Audit category for example, Certificate, Connection, Host and so category.
+- In the NetBackup Administration Console, expand Security Management Security Events. - 2 In the details pane, click the Audit Events tab. - 3 On the Audit Events tab, click the Show Status link.
+The Status of Selected Audit Categories pop-up screen is displayed with the following information: - Category Audit category for example, Certificate, Connection, Host and so on. - StatusStatus of the events that are fetched and displayed per audit category.
 For example: 10 audit events are fetched.